About

 Primary Objectives

-There are three primary objectives of the Galveston Island Meals on Wheels Program:
+There are two primary objectives of the Galveston Island Meals on Wheels Program:

-An additional benefit of the Meals on Wheels program is that it enables many senior or infirm adults to remain in their homes or to return to their homes sooner following discharge from a hospital or other care facility.
+Receiving meals from GIMOW may enable aging or disabled adults to remain in their homes or to return to their homes sooner following discharge from a hospital or other care facility.

 Basic Principles